open-life-science/open-life-science.github.io/_events/2024-10-research-software-engineer-training-course.md

   * Course will run weekly from **17th of October** to **28th of November.**

 * **Topics covered include:**
-  * Using a Diversity and Inclusion framework to unearth talent.
+  * Using a Diversity and Inclusion framework to improve your team.
   * Using Continuous Improvement skills to identify talent.
   * Setup and maintain pipelines to attract talent.
-  * Project Management.
+  * Project Management in complex scenarios.
-  * People managing high-performance teams.
+  * Managing high-performance teams.
   * How to deal with difficult change management situations and build relationships.

 * **Pricing:**